Epistolary novel

-The epistolary form can add greater realism to a story, because it mimics the workings of real life.
-It is thus able to demonstrate differing points of view without recourse to the device of an omniscient narrator.
+The epistolary form can be seen as adding greater realism to a story, due to the text existing diegetically within the lives of the characters.
+It is in particular able to demonstrate differing points of view without recourse to the device of an omniscient narrator.
 An important strategic device in the epistolary novel for creating the impression of authenticity of the letters is the fictional editor.